mintel/k8s-mysqldump/README.md

 * A Google bucket into which dumps will be copied.
 * A Google service account with the correct read-write permissions to the bucket.

+### Google Authentication

+If an ENVironemnt variable named `RESTIC_GOOGLE_APPLICATION_CREDENTIALS` is specified pointing to a credentials.json file then it will be used to authenticate.

+Otherwise the standard [Application Default Credentials](https://cloud.google.com/docs/authentication/production) will be used, including support for Workload Identity

 ### Environment Variables

 | Variable Name | Description | Default |